RHSecurityCompliance/contest/README.md

 (TODO: Find a better place for this?)

-If you need to use `lib.util.httpsrv` from a test, use a port between 8080 and 8089.
-Libraries (`lib`) should use a port between 8090 and 8099.
-See also TODOs in [STYLE.md](docs/STYLE.md), this is a temporary limitation.

 ### Virtual machines and logging in

 The tests perform some hacks to allow login after hardening: